 However, the creators of the chosen movie have extremely relevant sins of their own.
 Obviously, the two black guys who stood trial on charges of raping a white woman didn’t suddenly forget a big chunk of their lives when they came up with the story and title for their movie about how whites used to believe back in DW Griffith’s day that white women needed to fear black men raping white women, but now we know the real danger is white men raping black women.

-I.e., us Goodthinkers have doubts when black men are convicted of crimes in a court of law.
+In criminal cases that are not about sexual assault, we are also skeptical of the criminal justice system’s rulings.
+Except in those instances, it is the verdict of guilt about which we have doubts.I.e., us Goodthinkers have doubts when black men are convicted of crimes in a court of law.
 Since we know from first principles blacks can’t possibly be more criminally inclined than whites, then the inequality of results must prove injustice.